richmondu/FT900/IoT/aws_demos_ft_greengrass_lwip_mbedtls/README.md

 ### FT900 AWS IoT Dashboard Solution

-An end-to-end dashboard IoT solution has been created for FTDI-Bridgetek's FT900 microcontroller that securely connects to AWS cloud services via AmazonMQTT over mbedTLS and LWIP.
+An end-to-end dashboard IoT solution has been created for FTDI-Bridgetek's FT900 microcontroller that securely connects to AWS cloud services via AmazonMQTT (MQTT library from Amazon FreeRTOS SDK) over mbedTLS and LWIP.
 The solution utilizes various Amazon cloud services such as IoT Core, Greengrass, Lambda, API Gateway, DynamoDB, SNS and S3 for data visualization of sensor connected to FT900.

 ![](https://github.com/richmondu/FT900/blob/master/IoT/aws_demos_ft_greengrass_lwip_mbedtls/doc/FT900%20AWS%20IoT%20-%20System%20Architecture.jpeg)

-### mbedTLS
+### mbedTLS Integration

 MbedTLS has been integrated to FT900 to enable secure IoT connectivity via MQTT protocol over LWIP running on Ethernet connection.
 This enables FT900 to communicate with MQTT brokers that require secure TLS/SSL connection,